Strategies to help you manage business risk

 Choosing your risk management strategy

 The best way of dealing with risk will depend on the situation, as well as the probability and impact of a particular risk.
-It is unlikely that you will be able to completely eliminate all risk, so your task will mainly be to determine whether the risk is acceptable and, if not, decide how you want to deal with it.
+It is unlikely that you will be able to completely eliminate all risks, so your task will mainly be to determine whether the risk is acceptable and, if not, decide how you want to deal with it.
+Find tips to help you evaluate business risks.